 La Jolla also hosts Mount Soledad, the Birch Aquarium, a handful of museums, and enough adventure tour companies to keep you active for days.

-Suggested Hotels in La Jolla
+Best Tours in La Jolla

 - Kayak caves and reserve tour – Paddle with a guide to the amazing La Jolla Caves, where you're nearly guaranteed to see sea lions.

 - Bike tour – See local and nearby landmarks on the Hike Bike Kayak “Freefall” bike tour.

 - Segway Tour – Take in the beauty of San Diego by Segway.